 There is another key point with respect to covered property.
 Coverage is limited to property described on the schedule of coverages.
-It is important that this description be broad enough to include all types of property an insured may be shipping.
-If the description is too specific, it could unnecessarily limit coverage.
+It is important that this description be broad enough to include all types of property an Insured may be shipping.
+If the description is too

 Steven's Scientific sells and ships elemental analyzers to customers in various states.
 If the description of covered property on the schedule of coverages shows "elemental analyzers," Steven will have no coverage for the consumable supplies and parts that may be shipped.
-While a description such as "all property shipped at the insured's risk" is desirable from the insured's point of view, many underwriters will resist such broad language.
+While a description such as "all property shipped at the Insured's risk" is desirable from the Insured's point of view, many underwriters will resist such broad language.
 It is important to negotiate language that is broad enough to cover both known exposures and related exposures that may arise.